will-mccormack/CS-M148-Proj/README.md

 [Info needed on other models not referenced here]

+### Regression

+This projected investigated several regression models to check their ability to predict popularity.
+These include an unregularized Ordinary Least Squares and Least Absolute Deviation (LAD) regression, along with Lasso and Ridge regularization on an Ordinary Least Squares model.

+#### Unregularized Models

+##### Ordinary Least Squares Regression

+The Ordinary Least Squares model was generated using sklearn's LinearRegression function, creating a fit using the training data, and making predictions using the testing data.
+Afterwords, the model can be evaluated with metrics including, R<sup>2</sup>, mean squared error (MSE), mean absolute error (MAE), and root mean squared error (rMSE).
+Then, through k-fold cross validation, it can be determined what degree the model should be to best produce a fit.

+##### Least Absolute Deviation Regression

+The methodology for LAD regression is similar to Ordinary Least Squares Regression, but instead, sklearn's LADRegression function is used.
+Again, fit and predict, and calculate the metrics stated in the Ordinary Least Squares Regression subsection.

+#### Regularized Models

+##### Lasso

+10-fold cross validation is used to select the best regularization hyperparameter for Lasso regularization by importing Lasso from sklearn.
+The goal is to find an alpha that results in the minimum cross-validation score and an alpha minimize the score within 1 standard error.
+Afterwards, we can fit models using the optimal alpha values and calculate the relevant metrics.

+##### Ridge

+The process for Ridge regularization is the same as Lasso regularization but instead, Ridge from sklearn is used.
+As before, find the hyperparamter value that minimizes the cross-validation score and miniize the score within 1 standard error.
+Then, we can fit models using the optimal alpha values and obtain the metrics.

 We also trained a feedforward neural network to capture nonlinear relationships between audio features and popularity.
 We applied PCA to scaled features before neural network training to mitigate the effects of the data’s inherent high-dimensionality as well as the dimensionality increase caused by genre encoding.
 We trained the neural network using a validation set with early stopping and performed hyperparameter tuning to determine an optimal learning rate.